 Park City Municipal Corporation is committed to a prepared community.
-Two of the key components of Emergency Management are Planning and Mitigation.
-That includes the education and training of city employees, community businesses and Park City’s citizens.
+Two key components of Emergency Management are Planning and Mitigation.
+These include the education and training of City employees, community businesses, and Park City’s residents.

-In a major disaster like an earthquake, our local citizens need to be able to be on their own for three to five days.
-During day-to-day operations of emergency services we are used to response times of minutes.
-In a major disaster, emergency services will be overwhelmed and responses will be prioritized, which may mean no one will be in your neighborhood for days.
-Therefore you need to prepare to take care of your self, your family and your business.
+In a major regional disaster such as an earthquake, our citizens will likely need to be able to survive independently for three to five days.
+Daily emergency services typically see response times measured in minutes.
+In a major disaster however, emergency services will quickly become overwhelmed and responses will be prioritized, which could mean no one will be in your neighborhood for days.
+Preparing to take care of yourself, your family, your neighbors, and your business becomes paramount.

-Park City Municipal Corporation has a Comprehensive Emergency Management Plan (CEMP) , which outlines how the City will respond to a disaster or emergency, does you family have an emergency plan?
+Park City Municipal Corporation has a Comprehensive Emergency Management Plan (CEMP) , which outlines how the City will respond to a disaster or emergency, does your family have an emergency plan?

-The Park City Emergency Management Group has identified 14 possible Risks or Hazards, that could happen in Park City.
-We of course hope none of these problems will befall our community but we must be prepared none the less.
-Some have a higher probability or chance of happening than others.
-When you develop your family or business emergency plan please consider what things you might need to prepare for by reviewing the Risks or Hazards list.
+The Park City Emergency Management Group has identified 14 possible Risks or Hazards which could impact Park City.
+Some risks have a higher probability or chance of happening than others.
+When you develop your family or business emergency plan, please consider what things you might need to prepare for by reviewing the Risks or Hazards list.

 Planning and Mitigation

 Where will your family be when disaster strikes?
 They could be anywhere…at work…at school…in the car.
 How will you find each other?
 Will you know if your children are safe?